kusakusakusa/serverless-cloudfront-invalidation-codebuild/README.md

 Serverless lambda function for AWS to invalidate AWS CloudFront on AWS CodeBuild success.

+SECURITY NOTE: DO NOT PUBLISH IMAGE TO DOCKER IMAGE REPOSITORY.
+The security aspect of this image has not been thought through thoroughly enough.

 ## Description

 This function listens on and react to ONLY the event changed published by AWS CodeBuild via AWS CloudWatch.
 It does nothing to the phase change event.
 Event json structures are found [here](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref).